Congress urges Postal Service to undo changes slowing mail | Times Leader

 And 84 House members — including four Republicans — signed yet another letter blasting the changes and urging an immediate reversal.

-“This action, if not rescinded, will negatively impact mail delivery for Montanans and unacceptably increase the risk of late prescriptions, commercial products or bill delivery,” Daines said Thursday in a letter to Postmaster General Louis DeJoy.
+“This action, if not rescinded, will negatively impact mail delivery for Montanans and unacceptably increase the risk of late prescriptions, commercial products or bill delivery,” Daines said Thursday in a letter to .

 “Delaying mail service is unacceptable,” Gianforte wrote to DeJoy.
 “Do not continue down this road.”